-- Crude oil is transported to Poland via pipelines and across Poland via crude oil and product pipelines, railways and tanker trucks. - There are 3 crude oil pipelines running across Poland: Druzhba (through to Germany's Schwedt and Leuna refineries, it supplies the Płock refinery), Friendship (Płock - Adamów) and Pomerania (Płock - Gdańsk).
-All are operated by Przedsiębiorstwo Eksploatacji Rurociągów Naftowych (PERN). - Fuel from the Plock refinery is transported to 6 storage bases, in Mościska, Emilianów, Nowa Wieś Wielka, Rejowiec, Koluszki and Boronów. - There will be a possible extension of the Odessa - Brody crude oil pipeline to Płock in a couple of years. - There are four product pipelines running across Poland, east, west or south-west from Plock, of total length 830 km.
+- Fuel from the Płock refinery is transported to 6 storage bases, in Mościska, Emilianów, Nowa Wieś - Wielka, Rejowiec, Koluszki and Boronów. - There will be a possible extension of the Odessa - Brody crude oil pipeline to Płock in a couple of years. - There are four product pipelines running across Poland, east, west or south-west from Płock, of total length

+830 km.
 There are no product pipelines to the north to Gdańsk refinery.
-Three are operated by PERN (Plock - Nowa Wieś Wielka - Rejowiec, Plock - Mościska - Emilianów, Plock - Koluszki - Boronów) and one by PKN Orlen (Plock - Ostrów Wielkopolski). - Storage is run by the state owned operator Naftobazy (leader), PKN Orlen, Lotos GK and others. - Naftoport is Poland's largest operator in loading/discharging of imported or sea-exported oil.
+Three are operated by PERN (Płock - Nowa Wieś Wielka - Rejowiec, Płock - Mościska - Emilianów, Płock - Koluszki - Boronów) and one by PKN Orlen (Płock - Ostrów Wielkopolski).

+- Storage is run by the state owned operator Naftobazy (leader), PKN Orlen, Lotos GK and others. - Naftoport is Poland's largest operator in loading/discharging of imported or sea-exported oil.
 The loading capacity of this company on the Baltic coast is 23 million tonnes of crude and petroleum products per year. - Poland's logistics sector remains widely state owned: the State Treasury holds 100% of Nafta Polska S.A., which holds 100% of Naftobazy, and 100% of PERN, which has a controlling stake in Naftoport. - There is currently a proposal to create an integrated logistics operator (ZOL) based upon assets of Naftobazy, but also including a stake in PERN.

-25. The Polish market for natural gas
+The Polish market for natural gas

-- In 2005 the sales of natural gas in Poland were almost 13.6 billion m (in terms of highmethane gas) and grew by 3.3% in comparison with 2004. - The value of the Polish gas market was about EUR 2 billion. - Natural gas in Poland is used by more than 19,800 industrial buyers, 163,000 buyers from the sector of trade and services, and more than 6 million households.
+- In 2006 the sales of natural gas in Poland were almost 13.7 billion m3 (in terms of high-methane gas) and grew by 2.7% in comparison with 2005. - The value of the Polish gas market was over EUR 2 billion. - Natural gas in Poland is used by more than 20,100 industrial buyers, 170,000 buyers from the sector of trade and services, and more than 6 million households.
 In recent years the fastest growth has been observable in the number of buyers from industry.

-26. Supply of natural gas in Poland
+Supply of natural gas in Poland

 - Poland's national gas company is the capital group Polish Oil and Gas Company (PGNiG).
-Through its subsidiary companies, PGNiG produces, processes, transmits and distributes gaseous fuels, and also prospects for and extracts oil and gas deposits, and imports, constructs and uses gas-carrying and distributing systems. - Domestic production in 2005 was 4,951 bln m, up from 4,326.7 bln m in 2004.
+Through its subsidiary companies, PGNiG produces, processes, transmits and distributes gaseous fuels, and also prospects for and extracts oil and gas deposits, and imports, constructs and uses gascarrying and distributing systems. - Domestic production in 2007 was 4,276 bln m3. - Natural gas extracted and produced in Poland as a result of technological processes accounted for 30% of the domestic consumption of natural gas in 2005.
+This means that the demand